pedroifgonzalez/fastapi_crud/README.md

 The app structure was designed to keep it simple, however organized.

-- The expected configuration to run the app properly is expected to be in the `code` folder, which also expects any security and middleware layers.
+- The expected configuration to run the app properly is expected to be in the `core` folder, which also expects any security and middleware layers.
 - The `models` folder contains all the model definitions the app uses.
 - Within the `routers` folders live all the router modules per domain.
 - The `schemas` folder will handle the input and output data, including